nielsmde/mdgenerate/README.md

 ### Templates

-Each YAML file can have a key `template`, which defines one or more templates.
+Each YAML file can have a key `extends`, which defines one or more templates.
 Templates can be given by full path, or a name (or relative path) which will be looked for in the standard template location `~/.mdgenerate/templates`.
 If a list of templates is given, the inheritance is carried out from top to